the-xkcd-community/the-red-spider-project/Readme.md

 #### Running the software ####

 For now, you'll probably just `cd` your way to the `src` directory and execute `./rsshell.py` (you can leave out the `./` part in Windows).
 After that you can run any other program from the `src` directory.
 Leave the subshell with `exit`.

-You'll at least need to have Python installed.
-If you want to run the (unfinished) `advbrowser` you'll also need PHP.
 Things will almost certainly change so we'll keep this updated.

 #### Creating something of your own ####